nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![BeforeSfindScreenshot](images/SalesFindStep1.png)

+_Figure 5a.
+A screenshot showing before  an `s-find` command_

 Outcome:

 1. The _Result Display_ will show that how many drinks you find.
 2. All matching drink's sales data will be listed in the _Main View_.

 ![AfterSfindScreenshot](images/SalesFindStep2.png)

+_Figure 5b.
+A screenshot showing the outcome after of an `s-find` command_

 ### 4.2.
 Commands - Ingredients Tracking <a name="commands-ingredients-tracking"></a>